A coarse geometric approach to graph layout problems: Introduction

-In this paper, we are interested in a large-scale geometric generalisation of graph inclusion, called a \textbf{regular map}.
-To consider inclusions of graphs from a large-scale perspective, it is necessary to introduce some additional restrictions, as every graph can be included into a complete graph, and all large-scale geometric information is lost.
+In this paper, we are interested in a large-scale geometric generalisation of graph inclusion, called a \textbf{regular embedding}.
+To consider inclusion of graphs from a large-scale perspective, it is necessary to introduce some additional restrictions, as every graph can be included into a complete graph, and all large-scale geometric information is lost.
 To deal with this, we will restrict our attention to bounded degree graphs.
-In this context, the definition of a regular map is very simple: given two bounded degree graphs $X$ and $Y$ and a constant $\kappa\geq 1$, a function $\psi:VX\to VY$ is \textbf{$\kappa$-regular} if \begin{itemize} \item $d_Y(\psi(v),\psi(v'))\leq \kappa d_X(v,v')$, for all $v,v'\in VX$; and \item $|\psi^{-1}(w)|\leq \kappa$, for every $w\in VY$. \end{itemize} We say function is a regular map if it is $\kappa$-regular for some $\kappa$.
-Regular maps are a common geometric generalisation of graph inclusion among graphs of bounded degree, and subgroup inclusion among finitely generated groups (with respect to word metrics).
+In this context, the definition of a regular embedding is very simple: given two bounded degree graphs $X$ and $Y$ and a constant $\kappa\geq 1$, a regular map $\psi:VX\to VY$ is \textbf{$\kappa$-regular} if \begin{itemize} \item $d_Y(\psi(v),\psi(v'))\leq \kappa d_X(v,v')$, for all $v,v'\in VX$; and \item $|\psi^{-1}(w)|\leq \kappa$, for every $w\in VY$. \end{itemize} We say a map is a regular embedding if it is $\kappa$-regular for some $\kappa$.
+Regular embeddings are a common geometric generalisation of graph inclusion among graphs of bounded degree, and subgroup inclusion among finitely generated groups (with respect to word metrics).
 We will use $d_X$ to denote the (extended) metric on $X$ where $d_X(x,y)$ is the length of the shortest path from $x$ to $y$ in $X$ (or $+\infty$ if no such path exists).
-Quasi-isometries, and to a significantly lesser extent regular maps, have been intensively studied in the field of (Cayley graphs of) finitely generated groups, as they are natural geometric generalisations of commensurability and subgroup inclusion, respectively.
-Our interest is in finding geometric properties of graphs and metric spaces that behave sufficiently well that we may use them to prove the non-existence of regular maps.
-The two classical examples are the growth function and asymptotic dimension which obstruct regular maps from the $3$-regular tree to a $2$-dimensional integer grid and vice-versa respectively.
-Over the last ten years, the number and variety of these invariants has increased dramatically, linking regular maps to expander graphs, fractal geometry, Lie theory, isoperimetry, Lorentz geometry, electrical capacitance, and more \cite{BarrettHume,Frances-coarse, GladShum, LeCozGournay, HumeMackTess-Pprof, HumeMackTess-PprofLie, HumeMackTess-genasdim, HumSepExp}.
+Quasi-isometries, and to a significantly lesser extent regular embeddings, have been intensively studied in the field of (Cayley graphs of) finitely generated groups, as they are natural geometric generalisations of commensurability and subgroup inclusion, respectively.
+Our interest is in finding geometric properties of graphs and metric spaces that behave sufficiently well that we may use them to prove the non-existence of regular embeddings.
+The two classical examples are the growth function and asymptotic dimension which obstruct regular embeddings from the $3$-regular tree to a $2$-dimensional integer grid and vice-versa respectively.
+Over the last ten years, the number and variety of these invariants has increased dramatically, linking regular embeddings to expander graphs, fractal geometry, Lie theory, isoperimetry, Lorentz geometry, electrical capacitance, and more \cite{BarrettHume,Frances-coarse, GladShum, LeCozGournay, HumeMackTess-Pprof, HumeMackTess-PprofLie, HumeMackTess-genasdim, HumSepExp}.

 For this paper, the most important of these new invariants is the \textbf{separation profile} of Benjamini-Schramm-Tim\'ar \cite{BenSchTim-12-separation-graphs}.
 We recall that, for a finite graph $\Gamma=(V\Gamma,E\Gamma)$ and a constant $\varepsilon\in(0,1)$, the \textbf{$\varepsilon$-cutsize} of $\Gamma$ is the minimal cardinality of a subset $S\subseteq V\Gamma$ such that every connected component of $\Gamma-S$ has at most $\varepsilon |V\Gamma|$ vertices.